-It seems really interesting, I'm just back in New Haven covering topics that range from a retreat with my from cryptography to social a cappella group, the Yale engineering to security breaches!
-Our professor Spizzwinks(?), and it's great to finally see my Saybrook will be inviting a few guest College suitemates again and speakers over the course of catch up on what everyone the semester, including the former deputy director of did over the summer.
-Some of us held internships in New the National Security Agency and a guest from Microsoft's York, while others traveled abroad for language study.
-Digital Crimes Unit.
-And since the Blue Book is online, We are a pretty diverse I was able to find out that bunch-half of us play on a bunch of my friends are an athletic team, and the other half participate in the taking the course as well.
-Naval ROTC program.
+I'm just back in New Haven from a retreat with my a cappella group, the Yale Spizzwinks(?), and it's great to finally see my Saybrook College suitemates again and catch up on what everyone did over the summer.
+Some of us held internships in New York, while others traveled abroad for language study.
+We are a pretty diverse bunch - half of us play on an athletic team, and the other half participate in the Naval ROTC program.